Berkeley-MDes/tdf-fa23-ShayneShen99/Shayne's weekly report directory.md

-# Hello DES INV 202 Student! 👋
+# Weekly report directory 👋
 Welcome to your new GitHub repository!

 If you’re new to GitHub, you can think of this as a shared file space (like a Google Drive folder, or a like a USB drive that’s hosted online.)